andrewgazelka/andrewgazelka.github.io/_posts/2023-04-1-notes-on-errors.markdown

 ## Manual, Global Error Types

-A (perhaps better) solution is to define a global error type that can be used in all functions.
+A perhaps better (but still meh) solution is to define a global error type that can be used in all functions.
 This is a good solution because it allows us to easily `match` over all errors that can be returned from a function, and we do not have to define a new error type for every function.
 For instance, suppose we are using the libraries